Community fridge: History

 The first community fridges were set up in Germany, by a group called Foodsharing.
 The next community fridge was started in Spain in 2015.
 Community fridges draw inspiration from previous food initiatives.

 In the UK, early community fridges were set up at Frome, South Derbyshire, Brixton (London), and Botley (Oxford).
 A national network of community fridges was set up in July 2017 by the environmental charity Hubbub UK, which offers a free support service to new projects.

-Community fridges are a rapidly-growing phenomenon, with fridges also recently set up in New Zealand, India, Israel, the Netherlands, and Canada (Community Fridges Toronto has seven fridges).
+By the late 2010s and early 2020s, community fridges were set up in New Zealand, India, Israel, the Netherlands, and Canada (Community Fridges Toronto had seven fridges).

 COVID-19 pandemic

 Community fridges have recently made a wide emergence in the U.S. during the COVID-19 pandemic.
 During the COVID-19 pandemic, community fridges were developed in response to a significant increase in food insecurity.
 In New York City, community fridges, nicknamed "Friendly Fridges", were introduced in February 2020, the first one placed by an activist group, In Our Hearts.
 In Our Hearts has now set up at least 14 of the 70 fridges around New York City.
+As of 2025, there were at least 145 free food fridges in New York City.

 In Philadelphia, Dr. Michelle Nelson launched a Mama-Tee Community Fridge in North Philly, now there are 18 of them.